 In 2011, Marilyn also founded the nonprofit organization Teachers Who Pray (TWP), which equips and supports educators to ground their work in faith, prayer and spiritual practices so that they bring their best selves into the classrooms and maximize their service on students and families.
 TWP has more than 140 school-based chapters across the country and in Haiti and Africa.
 She is a leading voice in education policy, acknowledging the spiritual dimension of teaching and championing legal faith-based options to the menu of social and emotional learning supports that are offered to students and teachers in public schools.

-In May 2019, Marilyn published her first book, The Master Teacher: 12 Spiritual Lessons That Can Transform Schools and Revolutionize Public Education.
-The book has received praised from Christianity Today, the Christian Educators Association International, the Association of Christian Schools International, among many other religious and secular education organizations.
-In fact, Marilyn’s book will be used in a course on faith and education at the Harvard Graduate School of Education in 2020.
+Marilyn’s book, The Master Teacher: 12 Spiritual Lessons That Can Transform Schools and Revolutionize Public Education, is part of the curriculum in a course on faith and education at the Harvard Graduate School of Education.
+The book has received also been praised from Christianity Today, the Christian Educators Association International, the Association of Christian Schools International, and many other religious and secular educational institutions.

 Marilyn holds a bachelor’s degree in English from Dominican University, a master’s degree in journalism from Columbia University Graduate School of Journalism, and a master’s degree in teaching from National Louis University.
-She plans to start a Ph.D program in education policy at the University of Arkansas in the summer of 2020.
+She is currently earning a Ph.D program in education policy at the University of Arkansas.

 Some of her hobbies include singing in a band, training for marathons, and speaking broken Spanish.
 She is a loving mom to three amazing children.